Have you heard of Cloud Bread? Well, it’s all over TikTok, kind of like Dalgona Coffee was a few months ago.

 The Cloud Bread recipe I’ve seen on TikTok is made into a loaf and looks so very airy and light!
 And of course, made in all sorts of pretty colors!
 It reminds me of those Chinese steamed cakes I ate as a child.

 After seeing it I had to try it for myself!
-So one hot humid Sunday afternoon, I headed over to my friend’s kitchen, that’s a dream for anyone that bakes.
+So one hot humid Sunday afternoon, I headed over to my friend’s kitchen, which’s a dream for anyone that bakes.
 And we made Cloud Bread with her Kitchen Aid!